 - Poultry Liver Ravioli, Cream, Hazelnut Oil, 10 yr Balsamic, Hazelnuts

 - Squash Ravioli, Cream, Pumpkinseed Oil, Pumpkinseeds

-- Squash ravioli, preferably homemade, using kabocha or buttercup squash
+- 8 oz cooked squash ravioli preferably homemade using kabocha or buttercup squash